2020

 Ongoing

-ARCHiVe ONLINE ACADEMY (AOA)
+ARCHiVe Online Academy (AOA)

 Offering training and disseminating knowledge are central parts of the mission of ARCHiVe | Analysis and Recording of Cultural Heritage in Venice, of which Factum Foundation is a partner, alongside Fondazione Giorgio Cini.
 In 2020 AOA | ARCHiVe Online Academy was launched, a free access training programme dedicated to the digitisation of cultural heritage and its preservation.
 The Academy brings together experts from a wide range of fields revolving around conservation, dissemination, and cultural production.